The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Introduction

-Our understanding of prime Poisson ideals allows us to determine exactly which prime Poisson ideals of $\Sa(\Vir)$ obey the {\em Poisson Dixmier-Moeglin equivalence}, which generalises the characterisation of primitive ideals in enveloping algebras of finite-dimensional Lie algebras due to Dixmier and Moeglin.
+Our understanding of prime Poisson ideals allows us to determine exactly which prime Poisson ideals of $\Sa(\Vir)$ obey the {\em Poisson Dixmier-Moeglin equivalence} , which generalises the characterisation of primitive ideals in enveloping algebras of finite-dimensional Lie algebras due to Dixmier and Moeglin.
 The central question is when a Poisson primitive ideal of $\Sa(\Vir)$ is {\em Poisson locally closed}: that is, locally closed in the Zariski topology on Poisson primitive ideals.
-(Note that if $\dim \mf g < \infty $ then a prime Poisson ideal of $\Sa(\mf g)$ is Poisson primitive if and only if it is Poisson locally closed \cite[Theorem~2]{LLS}.)
+(If $\dim \mf g < \infty $ then a prime Poisson ideal of $\Sa(\mf g)$ is Poisson primitive if and only if it is Poisson locally closed \cite[Theorem~2]{LLS}.)
 We show (Theorem~\ref{thm:PDME}) that $(z)$ is the only Poisson primitive ideal of $\Sa(\Vir)$ which is not Poisson locally closed.
+We further prove (Corollary~\ref{Cinfo}) that $\Sa(W)$ has no nonzero prime Poisson ideals of finite height.